North Korean cuisine

 North Korean cuisine is the traditional culinary practices and dishes of North Korea.
 Its foundations are laid by the agricultural and nomadic traditions in southern Manchuria and the Korean Peninsula.
-Some dishes are shared by the two Koreas; however, availability and quality of Northern cuisine is much more significantly affected by sociopolitical class divides.
+Some dishes are shared with South Korea; however, availability and quality of Northern cuisine is much more significantly affected by sociopolitical class divides.

 Historically, Korean cuisine has evolved through centuries of social and political change.
 Originating in ancient agricultural and nomadic traditions in southern Manchuria and the Korean Peninsula, it has gone through a complex interaction of the natural environment and different cultural trends.
 Rice dishes and kimchi are staple Korean foods.
 In a traditional meal, they accompany both side dishes (panch'an) and main courses like chuk (porridge), pulgogi (grilled meat) or myŏn (noodles).
 Soju liquor is the best-known traditional Korean spirit.

 North Korean cuisine

 P'yŏngyang-raengmyŏn (평양랭면/평양냉면) is a cold noodle dish.

 Some North Korean dishes and foods are also prepared in South Korea, and many dishes that originated in North Korea were brought to South Korea by migrating families after the Korean War.
 Many of these imported dishes became staples in the South Korean diet.